 - In a youth recreation program

 Health and Safety Code does not apply to license‐exempt child care, but caregivers can be registered with Trustline, the Caregiver Background Check Bureau.
-Registry is done by submitting fingerprints so that background checks are conducted to clear the individual from disqualifying criminal convictions.
+The registry is done by submitting fingerprints so that background checks are conducted to clear the individual from disqualifying criminal convictions.

 The “Next Steps” to Finding Child Care